Organ recitals at Rockefeller and Bond

 Tea & Pipes

-Tea & Pipes, a weekly recital on Rockefeller Chapel’s lovely Skinner organ, occurs every Tuesday during the academic year, begins again for the winter quarter on Tuesday January 3.
+Tea & Pipes, a weekly recital on Rockefeller Chapel’s lovely Skinner organ, occurs every Tuesday during the academic year.
+Our tenth season begins in the autumn quarter on Tuesday September 26.
 With tea served from 4 pm, the music begins at 4:30 pm.

 Major quarterly recitals